Joseph-W-Leonard/Rutgers-01.198.111-Fall_2024/README.md

 ## This repository contains the AutoLab coursework for the Fall 2024 Semester
 https://introcs.cs.rutgers.edu/

+Most of the words are copy/paste from the website in case they make alterations.

 Syllabus – Fall 2024
 * Welcome to Introduction to Computer Science, CS111.
 In this course you will be introduced to fundamental concepts in programming.
 After completing the course the student will be able to: